dward2/BME547/Lectures/tkinter_details.md

 of the widget or by the `.configure()` method after the widget is defined.

 "Methods" are the methods or functions that the widget can perform.
-These are usually used to change or obtain information about the widget.
+These are usually used to obtain or change information about the widget.

 ### `tk` vs `ttk` Widgets
 Tkinter comes with two different types of widgets, what I will call `tk` and `ttk` widgets.
 The `tk` widgets are the standard widgets that were initially developed for Tk.
-As operating systems changed, and a more modern user interface was developed, the `tk` widgets no longer match the look and feel of the new operating systems.
+As operating systems changed, and a more modern user interface was developed, the `tk` widgets no longer matched the look and feel of the new operating systems.
 So, the `ttk` widgets were designed to provide a better match with the native look and feel of the underlying operating system.